sebpeck/reRoute_Dynamics/README.md

 - environment.yml: Environment file, used in Conda to recreate python kernel environment.

-## Examples
+## Credits & Contribution:
 ---
-Many examples on how to use specific aspects of this software package can be found within the /Examples/ directory of the repository, but as a brief rundown:
-TO DO

-## Credits:
+### Credits:
-### Author: Sebastian Peck
+- Author: Sebastian Peck
-### Advisor: Dr. Daniel T. Schwartz
+- Advisor: Dr. Daniel T. Schwartz
-### Original Concept + Core ideas: Dr. Erica Eggleton
+- Original Concept & Initial iteration: Dr. Erica Eggleton
+- Acknowledgments:
+Special thanks to Dr. Dave Beck for providing additional support and mentorship during this process!

+### Contribution:
+If you have ideas or thoughts you'd like to contribute, please feel free to do it through the 2 following methods:
+1. Issues:
+If you encounter any issues or have possible ideas, please raise an issue on GitHub.

+2. Modifications & Updates:
+If you'd like to contribute fixes or changes, please take the following steps:
+- Fork the Repositry
+- Create a new branch: `git checkout -b BranchName`.
+- Make changes.
+- Push branch: `git push origin BranchName`.
+- Create a pull request.

 ## Misc